geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

      b.
 Identify char columns with variation
 4. Build bit-wise truth table for word variations
      a. possible variations = 2^n where n is the number of char column variations
-5. Eliminate fail cases
+5. Eliminate variation fails
      a.
 Two lower case chars in a row = FAIL
      b.
 Two upper case chars in a row where first char is not element symbol = FAIL ex.
 LOsS would be an illegal variation because there is no L symbol.
-6. Ensure that all cases were not eliminated
+6. Ensure that all variations were not eliminated
     a.
-If all cases fail it is a fail
+If all variations fail then the word can not be formed
     b.
 Otherwise...store results!!
 (**Note**) A much more complicated algorithm is employed when a word
           contains a matching 3-char-symbol.
 This happens extremely